BSc(Hons) Digital Media (with Foundation Year)

 Supplementary fee information

-The additional costs listed are those you could reasonably expect to incur during your studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+This refers to items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 72

-- GCSE: For all applicants, Grade C or above, or Grade 4 under newly reformed GCSE grading, in English Language and Grade D or above, or Grade 4 under newly reformed GCSE grading, in Mathematics or equivalent.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 in English Literature or Language and Mathematics, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Numeracy and Literacy as alternatives to GCSEs.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.

-- Access: Achievement of the Access to HE Diploma; no specific subjects required.
+- Access: No specific subjects required.

 - Baccalaureate IB: No specific subjects required.